Lateral geniculate nucleus: Structure

 Both the left and right hemispheres of the brain have a lateral geniculate nucleus, named after its resemblance to a bent knee (genu is Latin for "knee").
 In humans as well as in many other primates, the LGN has layers of magnocellular cells and parvocellular cells that are interleaved with layers of koniocellular cells.

 In humans the LGN is normally described as having six distinctive layers.
 The inner two layers, (1 and 2) are magnocellular layers, while the outer four layers, (3, 4, 5 and 6), are parvocellular layers.
 An additional set of neurons, known as the koniocellular layers, are found ventral to each of the magnocellular and parvocellular layers.
 This layering is variable between primate species, and extra leafleting is variable within species.

-The average volume of each LGN in an adult human is about 118mm${}^3$.
-(This is the same volume as a 4.9mm-sided cube.)
-A study of 24 hemispheres from 15 normal individuals with average age 59 years at autopsy found variation from about 91 to 157mm${}^3$.
-The same study found that in each LGN, the magnocellular layers comprised about 28mm${}^3$ in total, and the parvocellular layers comprised about 90mm${}^3$ in total.
+The average volume of each LGN in an adult human is about 118 mm^{3}.
+(This is the same volume as a 4.9 mm-sided cube.)
+A study of 24 hemispheres from 15 normal individuals with average age 59 years at autopsy found variation from about 91 to 157 mm^{3}.
+The same study found that in each LGN, the magnocellular layers comprised about 28 mm^{3} in total, and the parvocellular layers comprised about 90 mm^{3} in total.